Set Up Your Sentry Account

 - Who to notify, about what error, and how, using Alert Rules

-- Which errors should be automatically assigned to which member or team through Issue Owners
+- Which errors should be automatically assigned to which member or team using Issue Owners

-Also, when displaying the Issue Stream and Discover views, the top-level filter bar considers the projects you are a member of by default.
-This way, developers are looking at information that is relevant to their work, and see the errors that they might need to jump on.
+Also, when you go to the Issues and Discover pages in sentry.io, the filter at the top of the screen prioritizes the projects you're a member of by default.
+This way, developers are looking at information that is relevant to their work, and they see the errors that they might need to work on.

 Here are some points to consider:

-- In case your application’s source code is managed in multiple repositories, create a separate project for each repo.
+- If your application's source code is managed in multiple repositories, create a separate project for each repo.

-- In case your app is made up of several micro-services, split them into projects accordingly.
+- If your app is made up of several micro-services, split them into projects accordingly.

 - If you have a monolithic codebase, set up separate projects for the backend and frontend.

-- Give each language its own project (for example, your backend code contains NodeJS and Java components, separate those into two different projects).
+- Give each language its own project.
+For example, if your backend code contains NodeJS and Java components, separate those into two different projects.

-Depending on your development life cycle, your applications are probably deployed and running in multiple environments – QA, Staging, Production, etc. Configuring the environment in your Sentry SDK, will add the tag to every error event and will help you associate events to the environment in which they occurred.
+Depending on your development life cycle, your applications are probably deployed and running in multiple environments — QA, Staging, Production, and so on.
+Configuring the environment in your Sentry SDK will add the tag to every error event and will help you associate events with the environment in which they occurred.
 You can do that by creating a

 SENTRY_ENVIRONMENT environment variable or by explicitly defining it in the SDK configuration.
-For more information, see our documentation on Environments.
+Learn more in Environments.

 Having the environment defined in your SDK will allow you to:

-- Filter your Issue and Events Streams based on the environment
+- Filter the Issues page based on the environment.

-- Gain comparative insights based on the environment through queries in Discovery
+- Gain comparative insights, based on the environment, through queries in Discover.